Esmé Stewart, 1st Duke of Lennox: Return to France and final years

 Lennox returned to France where he started a secret correspondence with King James.
 He met a frosty reception in France as an apostate.
 Although certain Scottish nobles believed that they would be proved right in their belief that Lennox's conversion was artificial, following his return to France, he remained a Presbyterian.
+James sent a servant to France with a gold button from his doublet as a gift for Lennox, which he had worn next to his heart.

-His final letter to James Stewart, Lord Doune, requested him to take care of his son and to recover his former possessions in Scotland for his benefit.
+Lennox's final letter to James Stewart, Lord Doune, requested him to take care of his son and to recover his former possessions in Scotland for his benefit.
 After Lennox's death in 1583, William Schaw took his embalmed heart back to King James in Scotland.
 His wife and eldest son Ludovic Stewart and two of his sisters came to Scotland.

 King James I had special affection for Esme; he repeatedly vouched for Lennox's religious sincerity and memorialized him in a poem called "Ane Tragedie of the Phoenix" (which compared him to an exotic bird of unique beauty killed by envy).
 The King in turn regarded all Lennox's family with great affection, and instructed his son King Charles I to do well by them.
 Charles faithfully fulfilled this obligation, and as a result, the Lennox family had considerable influence at the Scottish and English Courts over the next two generations.